 Chernick thinks that writing is the best excuse there is to talk to artists who move and inspire her.
 Being able to ask Maira Kalman why she loves Gertrude Stein and Alice B. Toklas, or Hank Willis Thomas how he uses retroreflective vinyl is a dream.

-She is a member of the International Association of Art Critics and her writing has appeared on CNN, Haaretz, Elle Decor, The Times (UK), VICE, The Art Newspaper, Atlas Obscura, Smithsonian, Artsy, Hyperallergic, Observer, Lonely Planet, Salon, The Times of Israel, Eater, JTA, and The Brooklyn Rail, among other publications.
+She is a member of the International Association of Art Critics and her writing has appeared on CNN, Haaretz, Elle Decor, The Times (UK), ARTnews, The Art Newspaper, Atlas Obscura, Smithsonian, Artsy, Artnet News, Observer, Lonely Planet, The Times of Israel, JTA, and The Brooklyn Rail, among other publications.